Why Do Some Companies Treat Employees Like "Animal" Resources? Let's Discuss!

 munmun.bhoir

-With an ambition to make huge profits by the employer, sometimes employees are treated badly.
-Not all companies treat employees in this manner.
-I assume you are referring to a small/medium-sized company.
+With an ambition to make huge profits, sometimes employers treat employees poorly.
+Not all companies treat employees this way.
+I assume you are referring to a small or medium-sized company.
 Typically, these types of companies operate based on the stakeholders' vision.
 If the stakeholders are not good, situations such as not following any policies or lacking a proper work environment may arise.

 In such cases, the HR department should take a step forward to resolve the situation.